Cecinordahl/quiz/README.md

 ## Overview

 This project is a simple quiz game using the [Open Trivia Database](https://opentdb.com/) API.
 The user will be presented with 10 multiple-choice questions pulled from all available categories and difficulties.
+The user also has the option to choose questions that are fetched from a local file, consisting of developer-relevant questions.

 ## Features

 1. Displays 10 questions with four answer choices.
 2. Uses React for the UI and Spring Boot for the backend.
-3. The backend fetches questions from the Open Trivia Database API.
+3. The backend fetches questions from the Open Trivia Database API or a local file.
-4. Future plan: allow users to select specific categories and difficulty levels.
-5. Future plan: store user scores in a database, and trigger a Kafka event after quiz completion to populate a high score table.

 ## Technology Stack

-- Frontend: React
+- Frontend: Javascript, React
 - Backend: Java, Spring Boot
 - Build tool: Maven
 - Trivia API: Open Trivia Database API
-- Future: Kafka for event-driven architecture, PostgreSQL for storing high scores
+- Future: Kafka for event-driven architecture, MySQL for storing high scores

 ## Project Structure